ariakit/ariakit/.changeset/2714-clean-coins-play-1.md

 [`#2714`](https://github.com/ariakit/ariakit/pull/2714) Added support for a dynamic `store` prop on component stores.

-This is similar to the `store` prop on components.
+This is similar to the `store` prop on components, keeping both stores in sync.
 Now, component store hooks can support modifying the value of the `store` prop after the initial render.
 For instance:

 ```js
 // props.store can change between renders now